 The Restricted Fixed Asset Funds comprises the property and all other equipment and assets.
-The movement for the year comprises the depreciation on those assets plus the additions to those assets
+The movement for the year comprises the depreciation on those assets plus the additions to those assets, net of capital grants received.

-The year end financial position is set out in detail in the balance sheet and accompanying notes.
-The loan of £450,000 is included in the balance sheet as a current liability and in note 18 within other creditors.
-The cash balance of £350,235 at the year-end reflects the benefit of this loan.
+The year-end financial position is set out in detail in the balance sheet and accompanying notes.
+The loan of \pounds 450,000 from the ESFA advanced in the previous year is included in the balance sheet as a current liability and in note 17 within other creditors.
+The cash balance of £361,426 (2020 £350,235) at the year-end reflects the benefit of this loan.

-The balance sheet includes a Defined Benefit Pension Scheme deficit of £360,000 in respect of the Local Government Pension Scheme.
-This does not represent a liability that immediately needs to be settled, instead it will be met through future pension scheme contributions payable over a long period.
+The balance sheet includes a Defined Benefit Pension Scheme deficit of £547,000 (2020 £360,000) in respect of the Local Government Pension Scheme.
+This does not represent a liability that immediately needs to be settled, instead it will be met through future pension scheme contributions payable over a very long period.
 However, it is recognised that this deficit has been increasing significantly in recent years and the Trustees are aware that pension scheme contributions are likely to increase in the future.